David-Bratkov/XenarCraft/README.txt

 -Finish the generator
--Modify the pickaxe to be a really cool and strong pickaxe and not some fancy stick -add any random things that my friends suggest when I learn how to add things without a guide
+-Modify the pickaxe to be a really cool and strong pickaxe and not some fancy stick -add any random things that my friends suggest when I learn how to add things without a guide -add a new block that acts like a battery and charges items from different mods